Dandelion Feast

 video art

-Documented research material based on a dance improvisation and systemic constellations, visualising the effect of contemporary constitutionalism on material bodies.
+Documented research material based on dance improvisation and systemic constellations, visualizing the effect of contemporary constitutionalism on material bodies.

 collaborators: